mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/25/day-187/">July 25, 2017</a></small></div>
 <p><strong>Senate Republicans don't know what's in their health care plan, but they voted anyway on the motion to proceed</strong>.
-About a half-dozen senators were publicly undecided about whether to start debate on rolling back the Affordable Care Act.
+About a half-dozen senators were publicly undecided about whether to start debate on rolling back the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>.
 Several senators have said they want a "replace" plan ready to go before voting "yes."
 An agreed upon replace plan is not in place.
 The bill will have to pass the House before making its way to Trump's desk.
 McConnell forced the procedural vote to put every senator on record. (<a href="http://www.politico.com/story/2017/07/25/obamacare-repeal-vote-senate-republicans-240926">Politico</a> / <a href="https://www.vox.com/policy-and-politics/2017/7/25/16022564/senate-health-care-bill-vote-really-coming">Vox</a> / <a href="http://www.cnn.com/2017/07/25/politics/senate-poised-to-vote-today-on-health-care/index.html">CNN</a>)</p>